dwdas9/home/articles/Misc/Docker/Kafka/Confluent-Kafka.md

 The setup may be sufficient for a dev environment as it has a single replica for Kafka and the use of local hostnames.
 The `KAFKA_ADVERTISED_LISTENERS` and other network-related configurations are set up to allow the services to communicate both internally and with the host machine.

-I have included a [commented docker-compose](docker-compose-commented.html) file which may help you understand the steps better.

 ### <span style="color: PaleVioletRed;">Conclusion</span>

 You now have a fully functional local Kafka development environment that includes a broker, Schema Registry, Kafka Connect, Control Center, ksqlDB, and a REST Proxy.
 The KRaft version of the docker compose has been tested in both WIndows and Mac M1 machines.